hpe-storage/scod/docs/csi_driver/deployment.md

 - Go to the chart on [hub.helm.sh](https://hub.helm.sh/charts/hpe-storage/hpe-csi-driver).

+!!!
+Caution
+    CRDs will not be removed as part of helm uninstall

 ## Operator

 The [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) is based on the idea that software should be instantiated and run with a set of custom controllers in Kubernetes.
 It creates a native experience for any software running in Kubernetes.